lujiefsi/NPEDetector/README.md

 does not check it.</font>

 # Approach
-NPEDetector is Based on an famous static analysis framework [WALA](https://github.com/wala/WALA). we have two analysis strategy, difference in step 4:
+NPEDetector is based on an famous static analysis framework [WALA](https://github.com/wala/WALA). we have two analysis strategy, difference in step 4:
     step1 : find all return null method(RNM)